Shapley-PC: Constraint-based Causal Structure Learning with a Shapley Inspired Framework: Details on Experiments

-For the experiments on real data, we used ten datasets from the \texttt{bnlearn} repository\footnote{\url{https://www.bnlearn.com/bnrepository/}} which is widely used for research in CSL.
-The datasets are from the small and medium and large categories with number of nodes varying from 5 to 70.
-Details on the number of nodes, edges, sparsity and saturation of the DAGs underlying these data are reported in Table~\ref{tab:real_data_det}, together with links to a more detailed description on the \texttt{bnlearn} repository.
+For the experiments on pseudo-real data, we used ten datasets from the \href{https://www.bnlearn.com/bnrepository/}{\texttt{bnlearn}} repository which is widely used for research in CSL.
+The datasets are sampled from Bayesian Networks (BN) with fixed conditional probability tables stored in the repository.
+The BNs used in our experiments are from all three categories in the repository: Discrete, Gaussian and Conditional Linear Gaussian.
+The number of nodes vary from 15 to 107 and the number of edges from 25 to 150.
+Details on the number of nodes, edges and density of the DAGs underlying these data are reported in Table~\ref{tab:real_data_det}, together with links to a more detailed description from the \texttt{bnlearn} repository.

-Having downloaded all the .bif files from the repository, we load the Bayesian network and the associated conditional probability tables and sample 2000 observations.
-We encoded the labels using the label encoder from \texttt{sklearn} and successively applied standard scaling to all datasets before running the algorithms.
+Having downloaded all the .bif or .rda files from the repository, we load the Bayesian network and the associated conditional probability tables and sample 50000 observations, with 10 different seeds.
+We encoded the labels using the label encoder from \texttt{sklearn} for categorical variables and applied standard scaling from \texttt{sklearn} for the continuous ones.
+The BNs, together with the code to reproduce the dataset, is provided in our \href{https://github.com/briziorusso/ShapleyPC/}{repository}.